dweekly/docs/pages/apps/sdk-privacy-controls.md

 ```
 ### Web SDK

 **NOTE**: This state is persistent, meaning that it’s saved for the user across browser sessions for the web site.
+This setting can also be enabled across all users for a particular link, or across your Branch links.

 ```
 branch.init( 'BRANCH_KEY',